 The Superior-Greenstone District School board has developed a partnership with community providers to develop a pre-screening program for students who are entering kindergarten.
 These community providers offer services in the area of family support, medical/health care, childcare and education.
-The program, which is known as "Ages & Stages" is aimed at helping to identify those children who may be in need of early identification and on-going assessment in developmental and/or social/emotional areas.
+The program, which is known as "Ages & Stages Questionnaire (ASQ)" is aimed at helping to identify those children who may be in need of early identification and on-going assessment in developmental and/or social/emotional areas.
+The ASQ will be used with all Year One Kindergarten students transitioning to school.